 3D is on his mind, too.
 “I plan to learn the 3D ZBrush software and to look at affordable 3D desk printers, but I am not willing to compromise on quality, so I am waiting on the day our own HP 3D printers will be available at our channel service providers.”

 Finally, when asked about creativity, Manuel says: “Creativity is the tool of our survival as a species,” he said.
 “And the future of all living organisms on our planet depends on our ability to find creative solutions to complex problems.
 Today, in my role as a manager, I rely on the same creative process to find solutions to challenging problems.

 “Creativity is the willingness to be curious and explore the unknown with a beginner’s mind”

-Author: Clane Hayward
+Contributed by: Clane Hayward